 Tracked all findings in Jira and followed up regularly to ensure progress on identified issues.

-OKX's first UX benchmark ever — validating improvements and steering future product and research decisions.
+I established OKX's first UX benchmark, creating a repeatable survey system across multiple markets that validated improvements and steered future product and research decisions.

 - Repeatable survey system across multiple markets